ChenxiaoLi-Joe/chenxiaoli.github.io/_pages/about.md

   - B.S. in Software Engineering, University of Science and Technology Liaoning, Anshan, China
   - Recommended for Master’s Degree Program with Exam Exemption due to exceptional research performance

-# Selected Professional Competitions:
+# Professional Competitions:

 - Aug.
-2021 **[National First Prize]** in the University Computer Games Championship & National Games Tournament (Surakarta Category)
+2021 **[ National First Prize ]** in the University Computer Games Championship & National Games Tournament (Surakarta Category)

 # Work Experiences:

 - Jun.
 2022 – Dec.
-2023 **[Internship]** in Shenyang Zhongteng Zhongchuang Technology Co., Ltd. (Startup) , Liaoning, China
+2023 **[ Internship ]** in Shenyang Zhongteng Zhongchuang Technology Co., Ltd. (Startup) , Liaoning, China

 # Service:

 - Aug.
 2023 **[ Volunteer ]** in “2023 China Conference on Knowledge Graph and Semantic Computing (CCKS)”.

-# Selected Awards:
+# Selected Scholarships and Honors:

 - Nov.
 2024 **[ Chinese National Scholarship ]**. *This scholarship is with the highest honor that Chinese graduate students can obtain.*

-# Selected Extracurricular activities:
+# Extracurricular activities:

 - 2024 **[ RUNNER-UP ]** in "The Second 'Youth Flying Cup' Badminton Tournament of Software College, Northeastern University".